 Luxury and social media aren’t mutually exclusive.

 Premium brands should embrace social media in response to online crises, to further connect with their influencers, and to learn everything all about their customers.
+Luxury and social media can create vast opportunity if collaborated together.

 And remember, social channels are open to everyone.
 If you’re not in those social communities, somebody else will, and they will represent the brand for you.